 1. Use natural light

-Lighting is the starting point of photography — observe it carefully.
+Lighting is the starting point of photography, observe it carefully.
+See where the shadows are, how big they are, how strong the light is and from which direction is it coming from?
 During a photoshoot I have been asked many times if I wanted the restaurant lights on; people think having artificial lights on helps, but artificial light often makes food look flat, adding orange or blue tones depending on the bulb.
 On the other hand, natural indirect lighting is a great resource that can make colours and textures pop.
+This is generally available in every location, so make the most of it!

 2. Try different angles

-Overall, overhead shots tend to work best on smartphones, as depth of field (naturally blurred backgrounds) is harder to achieve compared to professional cameras.
+Overall, overhead shots tend to work best on smartphones, as depth of field (naturally blurred backgrounds) is harder to achieve on a phone compared to professional cameras.
 Still, food can look more natural and honest on a phone.

 Learning manual settings on your phone gives you more control and can make your images look professional.
 To see how the pros work with these same principles in a studio, read my breakdown on what do food photographers do.